mhmohona/cf-infra-docs/docs/howto/index.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Maintainer guide
+# How-to guides

-This page temporarily holds miscellaneous notes while the rest of the documentation is written.
+> This page temporarily holds miscellaneous notes while the rest of the documentation is written.

 ## Pipeline triggers